 My Love Hate Relationship with Instructors

-I ride two or three times a week, sometimes four.
-Bill rides two to three times a week as well.
-At this point I’ve spun with nearly every Peloton instructor—there are about a dozen.
+But back to the instructors, some of whom I love and some of whom I hate.
 One instructor does this weird jaw thing as she rides, like she’s blowing imaginary smoke rings.
 She might as well be scraping her perfectly painted nails down a blackboard.
-Another leads her class wearing Lady Gaga-esque makeup.
+Another leads her class while wearing Lady Gaga-esque makeup.
 I rode with both once and never again.

 Live or On Demand

-Many people create clever usernames so that instructors will give them a shout out—instructors also have tablets in front of them.
+Many people create clever usernames so that instructors will give them a shout-out—instructors also have tablets in front of them.
 Names that stick out include “Mazel Tough” and “Mom Can’t Hear You.”
-Your username also includes your age and hometown.
-Some people replace the hometown with hashtags related to certain instructors, like Sherman’s popular no-excuses phrase “Just fucking do it” or #JFDI.
-I changed mine to say “Kicking my a$$ in Jersey.”
+Your username also includes your age and hometown, or you can replace it with hashtags related to certain instructors, like Sherman’s popular no-excuses phrase “Just fucking do it” or #JFDI.

 Tapping Into Your Competitive Nature

 It’s good that I’ve started riding at home: I realized that I’m a grunter when I exercise.
-It sounds somewhere between labor pains and orgasm, which is not great when you’e at the gym.
+It sounds somewhere between labor pains and orgasm, which is not great when you’re at the gym.
 But in the privacy of my own home, it’s not a big deal, at least to me.
 It’s gotten to the point that whenever I climb on the bike (it’s in the living room), my husband leaves the room.
 It’s either because of the grunting or the fact that I’m singing while I ride.